 Some rich dirt, some water, and protection from a handful of pests – not too much to ask for an unusual carmine display well into autumn, is it?

 Had you heard of mina lobata and do you consider it a beneficial or a weed?
-Share your G-rated stories of exotic love vine in the comments section below.
+Share your thoughts in the comments section below.

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Product photo via Seedville.
 Uncredited photos: Shutterstock.